 Promote your company with us nationally and internationally, while motivating young innovation and creativity.
 Donate to us to help change generations' abilities for innovation - and get

-publically accredited for it.
+publicly accredited for it.

-thousands young people and educators.
+thousands more young people and educators.

 In 2019, with the support of Unilever East Africa, we have been able to award MASK Awards winners, Dani (19) and Jesse (23) from Kenya with paid internships on Unilever’s social mobilisation program, Heroes for Change.